 Generals of the Army and Admirals soon had their insignia changed in 1974.

-The final change was in 1981 when Senior Praporshchik and Senior Midshipman ranks were added in the ranks of warrant officers.
+The final change was in 1981 when Senior Praporshchik and Senior Midshipman ranks were added to the ranks of warrant officers.

-The table of Soviet military ranks can see in military ranks of the Soviet Union or in the section below (as they were the same as present military ranks of the Russian Federation).
+The table of Soviet military ranks can be seen in military ranks of the Soviet Union or in the section below (as they were the same as the present military ranks of the Russian Federation).

 The independent Russia inherited the ranks of the Soviet Union, although the insignia and uniforms were altered a little.
 The following is a table of ranks of the Armed Forces of the Russian Federation.